coding19-imdea/coding19-imdea.github.io/README.md

-# How to add the problem i:
+# How to add the problem `i`:

+Do the below three steps after the problem `i-1` is closed and before you open problem `i`.

 ## Step 1: Update the google form
 In this [google form](https://docs.google.com/forms/d/e/1FAIpQLSdOjMebWrLTRUfTpYfd8AwvYOw65yvxv-B_DLCKahG3qng90A/viewform) update